Aodak9/Aodak9/README.md

 <h1 align="center">Hi 👋, I'm Emilio Navarro</h1>
 <h3 align="center">A creative Full Stack Developer from Colombia</h3>

-- 🌱 I’m currently learning **Java and Test automation**
+- 🌱 I’m currently learning **Cypress**

 - 👨‍💻 All of my projects are available at [https://github.com/Aodak9](https://github.com/Aodak9)

-- 💬 About me: **Full Stack Web Developer, bilingual with 3 years of general experience in sales, customer service and 1 year of experience as a developer in Javascript, React & Redux, TypeScript, SQL, HTML and CSS with the ability to solve problems, with high programming skills.
-Writing, teamwork, work under pressure, empathic and active listening.**
+- 💬 About me: **Im a Test Automation Engineer and Full Stack Developer, interested in contributing to solving problems in organizations through analysis and technology.I have experience in web testing, mobile testing, API testing and full stack development in Javascript, React & Redux, Angular, TypeScript, SQL, HTML and CSS; Extremely motivated to constantly develop my skills and grow professionally.
+I am confident in my ability to solve problems and come up with new ideas.
+My hopes for the incoming years would be to be part of something truly great.
+- **

 - 📫 How to reach me **emiliojose-2000@hotmail.com**